GeoscienceAustralia/ptha/ptha_access/README.Rmd

 Kaikoura in New Zealand, western Japan).
 Therefore, outside of Australia, you should very carefully consider whether the results can be used, noting they may ignore the most relevant source-zones.**

+It should be noted that the tsunami maximum-stage provides only a rough characterisation of its capacity to cause coastal inundation.
+Ultimately tsunami inundation will be affected by the full details of the tsunami wave train, and how it interacts with the coastal landscape.
+But all else being equal, a larger maximum-stage will generally lead to larger inundation.

 The simplest way to examine the tsunami maximum-stage exceedance-rates in the 2018 PTHA is to [download this csv file](http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/AustPTHA_1/EVENT_RATES/tsunami_stages_at_fixed_return_periods.csv).